-A. nDS system
+A. nDS System

-The nDS is an AIMD for controlled drug administration, intended for the treatment of chronic patologies [7], [15], [17].
+The nDS is an AIMD for controlled drug administration, intended for the treatment of chronic pathologies [7], [15], [17].
 It is based on a silicon nanofluidic membrane that modulates its permeability to the drug through the application of an electric potential, exploiting the electrochemical interaction between the drug molecules and the charged walls of the nanochannels.
 The nDS membrane allows for sustained systemic release of therapeutic agents, achieving a zero-order release kinetics that can be tuned to keep the plasma concentration of the drug in its therapeutic window, avoiding inefficacy and toxic effects [7].
 Unlike commercial drug delivery devices, based on mechanical pumping and therefore bulky and power wasting, nDS would allow to extend controlled treatment to categories of patients that currently rely on traditional administration, with the advantage of improved medication adherence and reduced healthcare costs [18].
 The current version of the device is shown in Fig. 1.

-The PCB is sized $20 \text{ mm} \times 12 \text{ mm}$ , and includes a lowpower wireless microcontroller unit (MCU), a digital temperature sensor for monitoring the surrounding environment, a membrane voltage management circuit based on a Digital to Analog Converter (DAC) and a 2.4 GHz antenna.
+The printed circuit board (PCB) is sized $20 \times 12$ mm and includes a low-power wireless microcontroller unit (MCU), a digital temperature sensor for monitoring the surrounding environment, a membrane voltage management circuit based on a digital-to-analog converter (DAC), and a 2.4-GHz antenna.
 The MCU allows to remotely control the device using the BLE protocol.
-Membrane voltage can be set in a range between -3 V and 3 V, which allows to efficiently tune drug release as previously demonstrated [7], [15], [17].
+Membrane voltage can be set in a range between -3 and 3 V, which allows to efficiently tune drug release as previously demonstrated [7], [15], [17].
 Temperature and battery level data are periodically monitored.
-Power consumption is kept low thanks to system-level low-power techniques, other than the choice of integrating low-power components.
-In addition,

-Fig. 1: nDS Drug Delivery Device.
+Fig. 1. nDS drug delivery device.
 The system is composed of a drug reservoir, closed by a biocompatible cap embedding the nanofluidic membrane (not represented), and a PCB powered by a battery.
-The PCB includes a BLE microcontroller unit, a temperature sensor and the Digital-to-Analog converter for membrane control.
-BLE connectivity allows to read/write membrane voltage, read internal temperature and read/notify the feedback for WPT.
+The PCB includes a BLE MCU, a temperature sensor, and the DAC for membrane control.
+BLE connectivity allows to read/write membrane voltage, read internal temperature, and read/notify the feedback for WPT.

-the MCU firmware has been developed to minimise power consumption by reducing as much as possible the radio-on and active-mode time.
+Power consumption is kept low, thanks to system-level lowpower techniques, other than the choice of integrating lowpower components.
+In addition, the MCU firmware has been developed to minimize the power consumption by reducing as much as possible the radio-on and active-mode time.
 While settings like membrane voltage and reading intervals can only be changed during a BLE connection, read-only information is available in the advertising data.
-Thanks to these design choices, the devices proved 21 days of in-vivo full operation with a 90 mAh battery (CR2016) [7].
+Thanks to these design choices, the devices proved 21 days of in vivo full operation with a 90-mAh battery (CR2016) [7].
 The integration of power transmission control within the BLE services of this device allows to close the loop with zero impact on the device size and power consumption, and it allows, in this specific application, to bypass the need for data modulation on top of the inductive power link.

-B. NRIC WPT system
+B. NRIC WPT System